 The tequila is chosen, so the only variable for estimating the Danny Ocean's strength is the maraschino.
 On average, these cherry liqueurs weigh in at about 32% ABV, so we'll use that for this example.

 Review of Casamigos Reposado Tequila

-I must preface this review with the fact that I am naturally skeptical of celebrity-backed liquor.
+We must preface this review with the fact that we are naturally skeptical of celebrity-backed liquor.
 We have seen too many times in recent years that a celebrity endorsement does little for the actual quality of spirits and quite often they are disappointments.
-However, I do keep an open mind when faced with any new spirit and test each on their merits, not the names behind it.
+However, we do keep an open mind when faced with any new spirit and test each on their merits, not the names behind it.

 The Casamigos Tequila Story